peterloes/SmartAnimalTraps/README.md

 - Reused frontplate nestbox with lightbarriers
 - Servomotor and shutter is adjusted to the end positions.

 !!!
-Electronics Radio Module V??? in process DD.06.2022
+Electronics Radio Module V??? and packaging in process DD.07.2022 !!!

 ### Current consumption needed 500mA@9V for Servomotor: